Monopoly (game): UK version

 It might be expected that the railway stations in Monopoly would have been chosen to allow travel in the four compass directions—for example: Euston, St Pancras or King's Cross (north); Liverpool Street or Fenchurch Street (east); London Bridge or Victoria (south); Paddington (west).
-However all four stations had been owned by the same company, LNER, prior to nationalisation as British Rail(ways).
+However, all four stations had been owned by the same company, LNER, prior to nationalisation as British Rail(ways).
 It has been suggested that Waddingtons chose LNER stations because this was the company that served Leeds where they were based.

 During World War II, the British Secret Service contacted Waddingtons, as the company could also print on silk, to make Monopoly sets that included escape maps, money, a compass and file, all hidden in copies of the game sent by fake POW relief charities to prisoners of war.

 The standard British board, produced by Waddingtons, was for many years the version most familiar to people in countries in the Commonwealth, except Canada, where the US edition with Atlantic City-area names was reprinted.
 Local variants of the board are now also found in several Commonwealth countries.

 In 1998, Winning Moves procured the Monopoly license from Hasbro and created new UK city and regional editions with sponsored squares.
-Initially, in December 1998, the game was sold in just a few W H Smith stores, but demand was high, with almost 50,000 games sold in the four weeks before Christmas.
+In December 1998, the game was initially sold in just a few W H Smith stores, but demand was high, with almost 50,000 games sold in the four weeks before Christmas.
 Winning Moves still produces new city and regional editions annually.

-The original income tax choice from the 1930s US board is replaced by a flat rate on the UK board, and the $75 Luxury Tax space is replaced with the £100 Super Tax space, the same as the current German board.
-In 2008, the US edition was changed to match the UK and various European editions, including a flat $200 Income Tax value and an increased $100 Luxury Tax amount.
+The original income tax choice from the 1930s US board is replaced by a flat rate on the UK board, and the $75 Luxury Tax space is replaced with a £100 Super Tax space.
+In 2008, the US edition was changed to match the various European editions, including the same flat $200 Income Tax rate and increased $100 Luxury Tax amount.

-In cases where a national company produced the game, the $ (dollar) sign was replaced with the £ (pound), but the place names were unchanged.